LuLucsu/lulucsu-academic/content/featured/article1/index.md

 ---
-title: "The graphs with exactly two distance eigenvalues different from −1 and −3"
+title: "Splitting fields of mixed Cayley graphs over abelian groups"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Qiongxiang Huang, Xueyi Huang
+- Xueyi Huang, Katja Monius

 date: "2017-08-20T00:00:00Z"
 doi: ""